BeelGroup/Guided-Learning/notes.md

 Normalizing player and enemy positions by dividing by screen size (%)

 When enemies are not drawn then enemy position is (-1,-1)

+### Taught Memories / Taught Response Networks (TRNs)
+Initially I can use 'single action' taught memories.
+These comprise of a input sample and a corresponding model that has been trained for the response to the input sample.
+These 'single action' taught memories can be triggered by simply getting the vector difference of the current input and 'single action' taught memory input.
+If the result is within a certain threshold then we can trigger the taught response network.

+The issue with this is that many inputs are time series dependant (i.e. how high Mario jumps depends on how long the 'jump' button is held).
+A temporary solution would be to compare just the first frame of the TRN and if a match is found then trigger the TRN up to its last frame.